bpelunit/bpelunit/README.markdown

 Please note that due to a limitation in Tycho, the core projects and the Eclipse plugins have been split into separate reactors.
 Also, you *must* install the core projects into your Maven repository before you can build the Tycho-based projects or the ``net.bpelunit.dist`` project.

+Note for the maintainer: if you want to deploy a release to the Sonatype OSS server, please use the ``sonatype-deploy`` profile, and make sure you have a GPG keypair which has been published to ``pgp.mit.edu``.
+You can run the profile like this:

+    mvn -P sonatype-deploy

 Building with Eclipse PDE
 -------------------------

 If you want, you can also work on the BPELUnit code straight from the Eclipse Plug-in Development Environment.
 To do so, you will still need Maven to bootstrap the environment.
 Just run this from this directory:

-    mvn compile
+    mvn install

-That will ensure that the dependencies will be available in the ``target/dependency`` directory in each core project, and that the required code is automatically generated.
+That will ensure that the dependencies will be available in the ``target/dependency`` directory in each core project, and that the required code and ``MANIFEST.MF`` files are automatically generated.

 You should now import the projects into your Eclipse workspace.
 You may need to define the M2_REPO variable in the "Java Build Path" section of one of the projects if you have not done so yet.
 It needs to point to your local Maven repository: on most UNIX-based systems, it should be ``$HOME/.m2/repository``.
 Please consult the Maven documentation for more details.